Spring is in the air, which means that it is time to start planning your vegetable garden!

 Pique your child’s interest by reading books on gardening together.
 Some great fun reads are: How Groundhog’s Garden Grew by Lynne Cherry and Muncha, Muncha, Muncha by Candace Fleming.
 You can also visit local farmer’s markets, pick-your-own-vegetable farms, and community gardens.
 This will allow your child to talk with the growers themselves.

 Now let’s get started!

-Add some herbs.
 If you are feeling adventurous, add some herbs to your garden as well.
-Some great summer choices are basil, chives, oregano, thyme and cilantro (before it gets too hot).
+Some great summer choices are basil, chives, oregano, thyme, and cilantro (before it gets too hot).

 Growing a vegetable garden can take some time.
 Have your child keep a journal of plant growth, either through words or pictures.
-This will not only keep your child interested, it will help you keep track of when your plants should be harvested.
+This will keep your child interested and will help you keep track of when your plants should be harvested.
 All that is left to do now is sit back and eat your veggies.
 If your children weren’t eating their vegetables before, I guarantee you they will be eating their vegetables now!

 Then check out these fun kid’s book with garden, fruit and vegetable themes see the Children’s Book Corner.